Gardimy/Gardimy-project/README.md

 - [📝 License](#license)

 <!-- PROJECT DESCRIPTION -->
-# 📖Validate contact form<a name="about-project"></a>
+# 📖Capstone Project<a name="about-project"></a>

-> **Validate contact form** is a starter exercise to create a portfolio website that can be used by multiple devices by listing the portfolio projects.
-And also using CSS animation makes the website more interactive.
+> **Capstone project**
+This project was a requirement of module one, where we learned HTML, CSS and JavaScript, also the importance of git workflows following best practices of committing early and often.
+The use of linters to ensure code quality follows the HTML and CSS best practices.
 It is based on specific settings and requirements to ensure proper structure and best practices.
-By cloning this repo and running `npm install` we will have a basic portfolio with properly configured linters,
-eslint and the correct initial file structu
+By cloning this repo and running `npm install` we will have a basic Capstone project with properly configured linters, eslint and the correct initial file structure.

 ## 🛠 Built With <a name="built-with"></a>